 We could not control for seasonality.
 We had only one year of data.
 We did not have data on the specialties students were interested in.
 Medical students looking to pursue residency in emergency medicine may perform better than students interested in other specialties.
 They may schedule the clerkship earlier than other students to obtain letters of recommendation, or because, at our institutions, students must rotate through our emergency department before they rotate at other institutions.

 This study is the first to use natural language processing to quantify the relationships between how medical students perceive their performance, how attendings perceive their performance, and student performance on an objective measure, a final exam.
 Natural language processing has been used previously in more restrictive cases, such as to partially automate detecting when medical students have met procedural requirements.
 This study suggests a large role for natural language processing in medical education.

+Quantifying the degree of reflection is challenging in medical school.
+What constitutes reflection changes as students progress through their education.
+Students may use similar words to describe different levels of reflection.
+Our study demonstrates a relationship between the pattern of exposition of medical students and their academic performance these limitations notwithstanding.

 Figure 1.
 Study design.